Edmondbrn/biologie_integrative/README.md

 - Windows:
-There is a .exe file which launch the project.
+There is a .exe file which launchs the project.
 But you can also use the .bat file which will install all the python dependencies and run the program.

 - Linux:
 The project contains a Anaconda environment file.
-You can install the virtual environement with th command :
+You can install the virtual environement with the command :

 ```bash
   conda env create -f env.yml